 The case for citizen-centric societies

-The root causes of the current crisis must be addressed, there has been an over-reliance on trust and a dearth of resilience driven by prevalent short-termism.
-Hence, there is a need to change the modus operandi of government and move to a citizen-centric society.
-Countries are at varying stages on the pathway to citizen- centric societies –some which are highly centralised with low levels of resilience, such as Russia, Greece and Mexico.
-Whilst others are already citizen-centric societies: for instance, Switzerland, Luxembourg and Denmark – these countries also rank highly in the Whiteshield Global Labour Resilience Index.
+The root causes of the current crisis must be addressed.
+There has been an over-reliance on trust and a dearth of resilience driven by prevalent short-termism.
+Hence, there is a need to change the government’s modus operandi and move to a citizen-centric society.
+Countries are at varying stages on the pathway to citizen-centric societies –some of which are highly centralised with low levels of resilience, such as Russia, Greece and Mexico.
+Whilst others are already citizen-centric societies: Switzerland, Luxembourg and Denmark – these countries also rank highly in the Whiteshield Global Labour Resilience Index.